jonkavana/Programming-and-Scripting-EOY-Project/README.md

 It is probably the most important takeaway from the paper itself, that Fisher highlights the difficulty in seperating out the difference between the Iris Virginica and the Iris Versicolor.
 The inability to distnguish the two apart can not be based solely, he says, "on these four measurements of a single flower taken on a plant growing wild."
 [Fisher, 1936](https://onlinelibrary.wiley.com/doi/epdf/10.1111/j.1469-1809.1936.tb02137.x "Fisher") .
 That fisher himself has recorded this opinion in the paper is signiifcant.

-One of the my biggest takeaways from this data set is its' ability to stand above scrutiny over such a period of time.
+One of the my biggest takeaways from this dataset is its' ability to stand above scrutiny over such a period of time.
 The dataset has adapted from a research into distinguishing species in the world of taxonomy, to being an important milestone in data clustering, as well Machine Learning amongst other areas of study.

 It is a testament to the quality of the research that more than eighty years later, the mathematical principles that Fisher recorded are still in use and being applied to new areas of research.